SlugBot/web/content/Discord/Pvplb/Leaderboard Settings.md

 **Default**: `1`
 ### allowPlatformLimit
-Allow players to set platform limits in their challenges (Set to 0 to disable)
+Allow players to set platform limits in their challenges.
+(Set to 0 to disable)

 **Default**: `0`
 ### ladderReachUp